a-b-street/abstreet/docs/book/src/gridlock.md

 - Groups of traffic signals logically acting as a single intersection
 - Separate traffic signals along a corridor being unsynchronized
 - Vehicles performing illegal sequences of turns
+- Vehicles are stuck with their plan and not reacting to traffic by changing route
+- Real traffic would result in a gridlock without a deliberate actions to avoid it.
+Such actions range from individual decisions of drivers to police manually controlling traffic.
+Intelligent avoidance of gridlock is not simulated and is extremely hard to simulate.

 ## Solutions